Criminal Defense in Billings, MT

 Probation

 Probation is typically an alternative to jail or prison.
-There are times where a judge may order a defendant to serve probation.
+There are times when a judge may order a defendant to serve probation.
 If you are on probation, you will be under a certain set of guidelines.
 Furthermore, there will also likely be strict supervision rules.

 Because of this, Montana laws are in place to force you to submit to warrantless searches without any probable cause.

-When you receive probation, a judge usually will give you an opportunity to show that you have an interest in receiving rehabilitation.
+When you receive probation, a judge usually will allow you to show that you have an interest in receiving rehabilitation.
 Probation in place of an incarceration sentence may not be an option without expert defense, though.
 Accordingly, to avoid a direct prison sentence you should immediately seek legal advice.

 Even though probation does not send you to jail, it usually requires you to follow many of the same conditions that come with serving time in prison.
 Some of these conditions include participating in rehabilitating programs, following a curfew, and receiving frequent drug testing.

-In Billings, Montana you may be also required to pay restitution, court costs, a fine and any other fees.
+In Billings, Montana you may be also required to pay restitution, court costs, a fine, and any other fees.
 The length of time you are on probation may drastically range, depending on the initial crime and your previous history.

 Probation in Montana can last from between 6 months to 1 year, depending on the circumstances and severity of your case.
 However, most violent crimes are not eligible for probation.